Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

 - Background checks may apply depending on the site and scope.

-- §34a GewO context: many security roles require documented competence/training (Unterrichtung or Sachkundeprüfung) depending on assignment type.
+- §34a context: many assignments require documented competence/training (Unterrichtung or Sachkunde) depending on duties.

 Strong advantages